Ugnius27/address_book/README.md

 ------------------------------------------------------------------------------------

 Quickstart guide:
+1. Run the "make" command in the project's root directory.
-1. Start the program.
+2. Start the program.
-2. Type "help" and press enter to see all available commands.
+3. Type "help" and press enter to see all available commands.
+4. (Optional) Run "sudo make install" for a permanent installation.

 ------------------------------------------------------------------------------------